For many, it isn’t easy to imagine life without electricity. It powers your homes, workplaces and for some, even their cars.

 It has become a necessity in everyday life for many people worldwide, from boiling the kettle for a cup of tea or warming their homes.
 However, it certainly hasn’t always been this way.

-Reports of electricity in the world date back thousands of years, but it’s only been in the last few hundred years that we have started to understand it more and use it to our advantage.
-Throughout that time, the advancements have been incredible and as we learn, we discover more and more interesting facts about electricity.
+Reports of electricity in the world date back thousands of years, but it’s only in the last few hundred years that we have started to understand it more and use it to our advantage.
+The advancements have been incredible throughout that time, and as we learn, we discover more interesting facts about electricity.

 15 Shocking Facts About Electricity